fmatthew5876/stdcxx-align/proposal/draft.md

     auto page_begin = align_down(addr_in_page, PAGE_SIZE);
     auto page_end = align_up(addr_in_page, PAGE_SIZE);

-In a disk device driver, optimize reads and write from buffers where are already block size aligned.
+In a disk device driver, optimize reads and write from buffers which are already block size aligned.

     void* user_buffer = /* something */
     if(is_aligned(user_buffer, BLOCK_SIZE) {